microsoft/datashaper/javascript/core/docs/core.api.md

     RightOuter = "join_right"
 }

+// Warning: (ae-forgotten-export) The symbol "LookupNode" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "lookup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function lookup(id: string): LookupNode;

 // Warning: (ae-missing-release-tag) "LookupArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)